Abhishekyadav620/OOPS-in-CPP/README.md

 This repository contains my daily learning of OOPS in C++.

 ## What is OOPS?
-It is an approach or programming pattern where the program are structured around the object rather than function or logic..
+It is an approach or programming pattern where the program are structured around the object rather than function or logic.
 How to access data members from a class? class student
 {